kostafey/ejc-sql/README.md

 ```
 and press <kbd>C-c C-c</kbd> to run it.

+Have much fun!

+<a id="separators-delimiters"></a>
+### Separators & delimiters

 Use `/` char to separate expressions to evaluate (actually `\n/`), e.g.:
 ```SQL
 select something from my_table
 /
 select other from other_table
 ```
+So, you don't need to select SQL snippet, simply put point (cursor) into code
+snippet and press <kbd>C-c C-c</kbd> (or desired keybinding).
+Borders of SQL
+will be found by Emacs buffer begin/end or this `/` separator.

-It's possible to run multiple statements, you can use `;` to separate them:
+It's possible to pass multiple statements, you can use `;` delimiter to separate
+them:
 ```SQL
 insert into my_table (product, price) values ('socks', 1.25);
 insert into my_table (product, price) values ('sweater', 14.56);